hisubram/mobilefoundation/about_push_notifications.md

     Tag notifications are notification messages that are targeted to all the devices that are subscribed to a particular tag.

     Tags-based notifications allow segmentation of notifications based on subject areas or topics.
 Notification recipients can choose to receive notifications only if it is about a subject or topic that is of interest.
 Therefore, tags-based notification provides a means to segment recipients.
-This feature enables you to define tags and send or receive messages by tags.
+With this feature you can define tags and send or receive messages by tags.
 A message is targeted to only the devices that are subscribed to a tag.

 * **Broadcast notifications**
 {: #broadcast-notifications }